strawberry-py/strawberry-userdocs/en/module-installation.md

 !repository install git@github.com:pumpkin-py/pumpkin-fun.git
 ```

-This assumes that the user account the bot is run under has SSH keys set up.
+**NOTE:** This assumes that the user account the bot is run under has SSH keys set up.
 The setup for that is out of scope of this documentation and should be handled by the bot administrator.

 This will clone the repository, verify that it contains required metadata and move it to the `modules/` directory.